yang-guangliang/yang-guangliang.github.io/index.md

 <img width="150px"  style="float:right; margin-left:10px;margin-top:20px;" src="./pictures/self.jpg">

 I am an assistant professor of the School of Computer Science at Fundan University.
-Before I joined Fudan, I earned the PhD degree from Texas A&M University and was a postdoctoral fellow of Georgia Tech.
+Before I joined Fudan, I earned my PhD degree from Texas A&M University and was a postdoctoral fellow of Georgia Tech.

 My research mainly focuses on computer system security.
 I am interested in

  - Investigating and discovering novel vulnerabilities in security models;
- - Designing and developing practical approaches to automate security flaw analysis and mitigation.
+ - Designing and developing practical approaches to automate security analysis and mitigation.

 Email:<em>   yanggl at fudan.edu.cn</em>
 Office:<em> Room D6013, NO.2 Interdisciplinary Building, Shanghai 200438</em>